Do you ever wake in the middle of the night plagued by tasks you haven’t quite finished?

-In a series of experiments, Russian psychologist Bluma Zeigarnik, asked participants to complete a variety of simple tasks.
-Half of the participants were interrupted part way through, the others were given the time they needed to reach completion.
-She discovered that those who had their work interrupted were twice as likely to remember specifics about what they had been doing than those who had actually completed the tasks.
+In a series of experiments, Russian psychologist Bluma Zeigarnik, asked participants to complete a variety of simple activities.
+Half of the participants were interrupted part way through, the others were given the time they needed to finish.
+Through her research she discovered that those who had their work interrupted were twice as likely to remember specifics about what they had been doing than those who had actually completed the tasks.

-So how exactly can we use this to our advantage?
+So how can you use this to your advantage?

-The Zeigarnik can actually be used as a procrastination hack.
-Rather than leaving tasks to the last minute, start by taking just the first step, no matter how insignificant and small it seems.
-In doing so you open the loop.
-Once you have started —but not finished—your work, you will find your thoughts keep returning to the tasks until it is completed.
+More than an irritating tick, the Zeigarnik Effect can actually be used as a simple procrastination hack.
+If you’re struggling to work on a task because it feels overwhelming simply commit to doing the very first step, no matter how insignificant it seems.
+In doing so you will open a potent loop and find your thoughts keep returning to the task until it is completed.